CDRH/theme_nebraskaland/README.md

 To add a logo image that has **not** already been uploaded as an Asset:

-  1. On the "Edit theme settings" page, go to the Footer Logo # field (1, 2, or 3) and click "Select."
+  1. On the Edit theme settings page, go to the Footer Logo # field (1, 2, or 3) and click Select.
   2. Follow the instructions to [Add an asset in Omeka S](https://omeka.org/s/docs/user-manual/admin/assets/#add-an-asset).
   3. **Alt text is required for ADA Title II web accessibility compliance.** It's easiest to enter the alt text before you click Upload.
   4. Do not check the box for Optimize size for web if your image has a transparent background (like a PNG).
 It is okay to do so for JPG/JPEG files, however.
   5. Click Upload.
   6. The Asset has now been uploaded.
-Find it in the list under "Select asset" and click to select it.
+Find it in the list under Select asset and click to select it.
-  7. If you want the image to be a link (e.g. have the Mellon logo take users to the Mellon website when they click it), paste the full URL in the corresponding "Footer Logo # Link" field.
+  7. If you want the image to be a link (e.g. have the Mellon logo take users to the Mellon website when they click it), paste the full URL in the corresponding Footer Logo # Link field.
-  7. Save your changes using the "Save" button in the top right corner of the page.
+  7. Save your changes using the Save button in the top right corner of the page.

 To add a logo image that has **already** been uploaded as an Asset:

   1. Make sure the Asset has alt text first.
-To do this, follow the instructions to [Edit an asset in Omeka S](https://omeka.org/s/docs/user-manual/admin/assets/#edit-an-asset); if the Alt Text field is empty, add alt text and click "Save".
+To do this, follow the instructions to [Edit an asset in Omeka S](https://omeka.org/s/docs/user-manual/admin/assets/#edit-an-asset); if the Alt Text field is empty, add alt text and click Save.
-  2. On the "Edit theme settings" page, go to the Footer Logo # field (1, 2, or 3) and click "Select."
+  2. On the Edit theme settings page, go to the Footer Logo # field (1, 2, or 3) and click Select.
-  3. Find the image in the list under "Select asset" and click to select it.
+  3. Find the image in the list under Select asset and click to select it.
-  4. If you want the image to be a link (e.g. have the Mellon logo take users to the Mellon website when they click it), paste the full URL in the corresponding "Footer Logo # Link" box.
+  4. If you want the image to be a link (e.g. have the Mellon logo take users to the Mellon website when they click it), paste the full URL in the corresponding Footer Logo # Link box.
-  5. Save your changes using the "Save" button in the top right corner of the page.
+  5. Save your changes using the Save button in the top right corner of the page.

 #### Changing a footer logo image